AGnias47/spotify-playlist-generator/README.md

 ```

 ### Internal Classes
-The playlist generator utilizes the Playlist and Track classes, as well as a csv parser defined in the general_functions
+The playlist generator utilizes the Playlist and Track classes, as well as a csv parser defined in the parse_file_into_tracks
-module.
+module, and a function in the general_functions module get_json_response_dict for general parsing of the API
+responses.
 The Album and Artist classes are mainly for demonstration purposes, but may be used in a
 future project.

+### External Classes
+The requests module is used for handling all REST API calls, and the fuzzywuzzy module is used for fuzzy matching when
+searching for tracks through Spotify.

 ## Continued work
  * Docstring cleanup